quellabs/signal-hub/README.md

 ## Configuration

-The AnnotationsReader requires a Configuration object that specifies:
+The AnnotationReader requires a Configuration object that specifies:

 - Whether to use annotation caching
 - The path to store annotation cache files